justsomeguy2941/presets/README.md

 - Fixing Safety Guardrail false positives for legal, fictional, text-based content in GLM 4.7 and 5.0.
 - Additional Information and advice to avoid censored results in general.
 - Important information when using the Z.AI coding (subscription) API and possibly other providers.
-- Parameters, settings and provider user for testing.
+- Recommended settings and parameters.
 ---

 ### Restoring GLM 4.6/4.7 pattern thinking to GLM 5.0 for better creative writing/roleplay results and improved instruction adherence: